nwn-dotnet/Anvil/README.md

 These services handle game events, task scheduling, and more!
 Examples of how to use these services can be found in the [Anvil docs](https://nwn-dotnet.github.io/Anvil/classAnvil_1_1Services_1_1ServiceBindingAttribute.html).

 You can also find a full list of the services bundled by Anvil [HERE](https://nwn-dotnet.github.io/Anvil/namespaceAnvil_1_1Services.html).

+## Credits
+The Anvil Framework builds heavily on the foundations of the [NWNX:EE DotNET plugin](https://github.com/nwnxee/unified/tree/master/Plugins/DotNET) that was written by [Milos Tijanic](https://github.com/mtijanic "Milos Tijanic"), and derives several service implementations from plugins developed by the NWNX:EE team and its contributors.